 Eggs are the second most common food allergy in infants and young children, and some people choose to follow a diet that excludes meat, dairy, eggs, and/or any other animal products.
 Luckily, there are plenty of egg alternatives to choose from that will keep your baked goods tasty and moist!

 Unsweetened applesauce: This is a great substitute for eggs in most recipes.
-You can use one-quarter cup (about 65 grams) to replace one egg.
+You can use one-quarter cup to replace one egg.

 Fruit purée: You can use mashed banana or other fruits like pumpkin and avocado to replace eggs.
-Use one quarter cup (65 grams) of fruit purée for each egg you want to replace.
+Use one-quarter cup of fruit purée for each egg you want to replace.

 Ground flaxseeds and chia seeds: These make great egg substitutes.
-Mixing 1 tablespoon (7 grams) of either with 3 tablespoons (45 grams) of water can replace one egg.
+Mixing 1 tablespoon of either with 3 tablespoons of water can replace one egg.

 Help us create a better life for laying hens